tonihintikka/Agent-Based-coding-best-practises/README.md

 ## 📖 How to Use This Guide
 - **New to agent-based coding?** Start with our [terminology guide](./terms.md) and [context management](./context-management.md) sections
 - **Looking for specific tools?** Explore our [Cursor IDE guide](./11-tools/cursor-ide-guide.md) or [tools comparison](./11-tools/ai-coding-tools-comparison.md)
-- **Concerned about security?** Check our [secure deployment](./07-security-safety/agent-secure-deployment.md) guide with practical safeguards
+- **Concerned about security?** Check our [secure deployment](./07-security-safety/agent-secure-deployment.md) and [web application security checklist](./07-security-safety/web-application-production-checklist.md) guides
 - **Need workflow integration?** See our [CI/CD integration](./09-deployment-scaling/cursor-cicd-integration.md) documentation

 ## 📋 Directory Structure